Martha-Mwangii/Flatdango-movie-ticket-code-challenge/README.md

   - npm install -g json-server

 3. **Create a db.json file:**
- Create a db.json file in the root of your project directory and populate it with the following sample data:
+ Create a db.json file in the same folder as your project and populate it with the sample data provided.

 4. **Start the JSON Server:**
  Run the following command to start the JSON server: